quality-match/hari-client/README.md

 You can use the [quick start script](docs/example_code/quickstart.py) as basis for your development.
 It's an example of how to use hari-client to create a dataset and upload images and annotations.
+Every run of this script creates a new dataset.
 You can find the referenced images here: `docs/example_code/images/`.
-Every run of this script creates a new dataset.
+Copy the `docs/example_code/.env_example` file to `docs/example_code/.env` and fill in your HARI credentials there.
 Run the script from the `docs/example_code` directory.

 ### Other annotation geometries